 If you are engaged in or about to start your voluntary service, it is recommended that you apply at the start of your service.
 If admitted at that time, you will get preferential admission during the next two admission periods ahead of all other applicants (also known as pre-selection).
 However, if in the interim an admissions test is instituted or modified, you will have to take it as part of the process.
 Please review the exact rules and procedure here.

 If you already have an undergraduate degree and apply for a restricted-entry undergraduate study program, the study places are allocated in a quota framework for second degree applicants.
 You must submit a justification in writing for the second degree with your application.
 Your justification will then be evaluated by a committee of professors before being entered together with the final record from your first degree studies in the selection process.
+Please note, that in this case you are only allowed to apply for one study program.

 If you graduated from a college of cooperative education before 1 March 2009, it qualifies as training and not as a first degree as defined in the Higher Education Admissions Act.